The Misconception That Margins Equal Skimming

 - Additional accounting/invoicing workload: 10 hrs/month × ¥5,000/hr × 12 months = ¥600K

-- Non-payment risk reserve: 3-5% of annual revenue = ¥360-600K
+- Non-payment risk reserve: 3-5% of annual revenue (as a risk management benchmark) = ¥360-600K

 In other words, direct contracts are economically advantageous only when systems for efficiently handling these costs independently are already in place.